Everything You Need to Know About Indonesian Rupiah

 indonesian rupiah bills

-The first appearance of banknotes in Indonesia was under the influence of the Dutch through the United East Indies Company in the early 1800s.
-The Netherlands Indian gulden banknotes and coinage.
+The first appearance of banknotes in Indonesia was under the influence of the Dutch through the United East Indies Company in the early 1800s - the Netherlands Indian gulden banknotes and coinage.
 These systems of currency continued even through the Japanese occupation.
 Japan changed the name of the currency to the “roepiah” in 1943.

 Indonesian Rupiah Banknotes

 The first Indonesian rupiah notes were issued in 1946 while Indonesia struggled for independence from the Dutch.
-Once the Dutch withdrew and agreed to Indonesian independence, the rupiah was confirmed as the Indonesian currency in 1949.
+Once the Dutch withdrew and agreed to Indonesian independence, the rupiah was confirmed as the currency of Indonesia in 1949.
 Since that time, Indonesia’s economy has steadily improved, and the country is evolving into a manufacturing hub for American and European companies.

 Indonesian Currency Symbol, Code & Denominations